Hue SQL AI Assistant FAQ

 Can I create a query that joins multiple databases when using the Hue SQL AI Assistant?

 Yes, the Hue SQL AI Assistant supports multi-database queries.
-You can select multiple databases in the AI Assistant Settings pop-up, allows you to create queries that join tables across different databases.
+You can select multiple databases in the AI Assistant Settings pop-up, allowing you to create queries that join tables across different databases.

 For more information, see Multi database support for SQL query.